Mathison-AG/django-angular-dynamic-forms/README.rst

 This repo provides Django mixins and Angular library for rapid development of create/edit dialogs for django rest framework.
-It depends on Angular5 together with Material UI.
+It depends on Angular5 and Material UI.

 On django side, extend your ``Viewset`` to use ``AngularFormMixin`` and optionally configure the mixin by providing either layout